Brunno-DaSilva/website-accessibility/README.md

 Why Accessibility?
 Because it supports social inclusion for people with disabilities as well as others, such as:

-* older people
+* Older people
-* people in rural areas
+* People in rural areas
-* people in developing countries
+* People in developing countries

 There is also a strong business case for accessibility.
 As accessability improve user satisfaction